TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 fmt.Println(len(s)) // Print 2 for length
 fmt.Println(cap(s)) // Print 4 for capacity

-// Declare and initialize a slice from an existing array var a [2]int
+// Declare a slice from an existing array var a [2]int

 // The following statements are equivalent.